mburley127/OptionsCalculators/README.md

 1. **Binomial Model**
    - `Binomial.ipynb`: Contains the implementation of the Binomial option pricing model.

-   The Binomial model is a discrete-time model used for pricing options.
-It calculates the option price at each step of a binomial tree.
+   The Binomial Option Pricing Model is a widely used method for valuing options, especially American-style ones.
+It creates a discrete-time framework by modeling possible future price movements of the underlying asset as a binomial tree.
+Each node in the tree represents a potential price level, and the model calculates option values at each node by considering upward and downward price movements, risk-free interest rates, and the option's strike price.
+This approach allows for pricing options with early exercise features and complex conditions, making it a versatile tool in financial markets.

 2. **Trinomial Model**
    - `Trinomial.ipynb`: Contains the implementation of the Trinomial option pricing model.